kurapica/Scorpio/README.md

 * `Scorpio "ScorpioTest.Mdl"` means creating an module named **Mdl**, it's parent module is the **ScorpioTest**.

 * The last string `"1.0.0"` means a version token.
 It's combined by any string with a serials of numbers, so you also can write it like `"r 1.0.12.1"`, also empty string can be used here.
-Please notice, the version string is needed, you can use `Scorpio "ScorpioTest" ""`, but `Scorpio "ScorpioTest"` will cause code error.
+The version string is needed, you can use `Scorpio "ScorpioTest" ""`, but `Scorpio "ScorpioTest"` will cause code error.

-* Each lua file should have a different module, it two files use the same module, the version will be used to check, if would raise error if failed, I don't want build an embed library, so if you use it, just keep in mind, make each file a different module.
+* Each lua file should have a different module, if two files use the same module, the version will be used to check, error would be raised if failed, I don't want provide an embed library system, so if you use it, just keep in mind, give each file a different module.

-* So `Scorpio "ScorpioTest.Mdl"` will create a module, `Scorpio "ScorpioTest" "1.0.0"` means create the module, then change the file's execution environment to the module itself, and after the it, we can use some special features, we'll see it later.
+* `Scorpio "ScorpioTest.Mdl"` will create a module, `Scorpio "ScorpioTest" "1.0.0"` means creating the module, then change the file's execution environment to the module itself, and after it, we can use some special features, we'll see it later.

-* Also you create a long tree module like
+* Also you can create a module like

         Scorpio "ScorpioTest.Mdl.SubMdl.SSubMdl.SSSubMdl" "1.0.0"